samueldr/lix-gha-installer-action/README.md

 It mostly just runs [the Lix Installer](https://lix.systems/install/#new-installs)<sup>1</sup>.

+Some differences:

-We use the `channel:` ref to Nixpkgs instead of the `flake:` ref, as the `flake:` ref may have issues within the GHA ecosystem, regarding rate-limiting.
+ - We use the `channel:` ref to Nixpkgs instead of the `flake:` ref, as the `flake:` ref may have issues within the GHA ecosystem, regarding rate-limiting.
+ - We configure the current user as a trusted user.

 No options.